-- 1. Start ArcMap. - 2.
-Click the Add Data button on the Standard Toolbar. - a.
-Navigate to the Point Layers to be used in the analysis, in this case the Participant locations and the Facilities. - b.
+- 1. Start ÅrcMap. - 2.
+Click thd Add Data button on the Standard Toolbar. - a.
+Navigate to the Point Layers to be used in the analysis, in this case the Participant locations and the Regional Parks point feature layer. - b.
 Select the Point Layers and click Add to add them to ArcMap. - 3.
 Open ArcToolbox by clicking on the icon. - 4.
 Navigate to the Near tool (Analysis Tools -> Proximity) and double-click to open it. - 5.
 Click the down-arrow in the Input Features box and select the Participant Locations feature layer. - 6.
 Click the down-arrow in the Near Features box and select the Regional Parks Point feature layer. - 7.
 Leave the Search Radius (optional) box empty.
-This will guarantee that every Participant Location will have its nearest regional park point found. - 8.
+This will guarantee that every Participant Location will have it nearest regional park point found. - 8.
 Leave the Location (optional) and Angle (optional) check boxes unchecked. - 9.
 Click OK to execute the tool. - 10.
 The tool will find the nearest regional park point to each Participant Location and measure the straight-line distance between those points.
 The tool will add two attributes to the participant location attribute table, NEAR_DIST and NEAR_FID.
-NEAR_DIST will contain the distance, in the units of the Layers (e.g., meters, feet).
+NEAR_DIST will contain the distance, in the units of the Layers.
 NEAR_FID will contain the feature ID of the closest regional park point.
-Use the NEAR_FID attribute to join the Regional Park Point Layer to the Participant Location layer to determine the characteristics of the nearestregional park point.
+Use the NEAR_FID attribute to join the Regional Park Point Layer to the participant location layer to determine the characteristics of the nearest regional park point.